Oronafrankie87/WeatherDash/README.md

   "https://api.openweathermap.org/data/2.5/weather?q="

 ## Attributes and Acknowledgements
   Code and styling completed by the developer with some input by my tutor, Jacob Nordon.
-Reference was taken from Weather Dashboard project done by github.com/Owaislslam.
+Reference was taken heavily from Weather Dashboard project done by github.com/Owaislslam.
+The code was put through ChatGPT piece by piece to understand how it works and deconstruct it.

  ## License